UplandsDynamic/simple-stock-management/README.md

 This repository is currently undergoing reorganisation.

-Docker deployment is being removed, to simplify the codebase.
-Earlier versions of the codebase, showing Docker deployment examples will remain in the `legacy` branches, for reference purposes.
+Docker deployment is being removed, to simplify the code base.
+Earlier versions of the code base, showing Docker deployment examples will remain in the `legacy` branches, for reference purposes.

-The frontend client (built with React) will be moved to a separate repository in due course.

 ## Demo & Prototype Repository

-This a demo/prototype repository for a simple stock management and inventory system.
+This a demo/prototype repository for the server component of the Simple Stock Management stock and inventory system.
 It is built using web technologies, with a client/server architecture.
+The repository for the frontend app component is at: https://github.com/Aninstance/simple-stock-management-frontend

 The system allows "stores" to request transfers of stock ("order") from a central stock repository ("warehouse").
 Stock is adjusted for the "Warehouse Account" and the "Store Account" as stock transfers are "ordered".
 Email notifications are sent to the "warehouse" administrator(s) and the ordering "store manager".

 This project - available to subscribers and clients as a regularly maintained application-as-a-service - offers a web frontend that connects to a RESTful API backend.
 Data is stored in either a SQLite, mySQL or PostgreSQL (recommended) database.

-## Key technologies
+## Key Technologies for Server Component

-Key technologies include: Python 3.7; Django; Django-rest-framework; Django_q (for asynchronous processes); Javascript (ReactJS); HTML5; CSS3; BootStrap 4.
+Key technologies include: Python 3.7; Django; Django-rest-framework; Django_q (for asynchronous processes); Javascript; HTML5; CSS3;

 ## Live Demo